 About

 Substack asked what categories I fit into - and I had to pick two from a list.
 I settled on Politics and Culture.
 As wide as those categories are I still feel restricted.
-I have lived a long and active life and to cram everything experienced into two categories requires more than a little imagination.
-Academically speaking, Political Science, Environmental Studies, and Business Admin are where my qualifications reside, but circumstance has led me to be involved in many strange and challenging efforts.
-Thankfully, I always wrote down what I learned.
+I have lived a long and active life and to cram everything I’ve experienced into two categories is a stretch.
+Academically speaking, Political Science, Environmental Studies, and Business Admin are my qualifications, but circumstance has involved me in many strange and challenging activities.
+Thankfully, I tried to record what I learned along the way.
 Praise be to word processors.

-Writing is almost obsessive for me and what excites me about it is clarity.
-I would guess that sounds deadly dull to most people, but I find it exciting because so few writers actually achieve a level of clarity that is both informative and engaging.
-Usually you sacrifice one for the other making those who find both special.
-That is my goal.
+Writing is almost an obsession for me and my goal in writing is clarity.
+I would guess that sounds deadly dull to most people, but I find it exciting because so few writers actually achieve clarity while at the same time being informative and engaging.

-As an essayist having something to say that will benefit the reader is the ultimate - along with saying it in a way that attracts the largest audience.
-I have spent my life looking for that level of clarity, not just so I can write about it but because it helps me, personally, make sense out of living.
-Now, in my last years, the task is to share this reality in as clear and readable a fashion as I am able.
-It's a chore because I am so poor at marketing.
-My ego tells me to speak out but my shyness tells me it’s best not to let anyone hear it - a bad combination by any measure, which I am trying to overcome.
+As an essayist writing something that benefits the reader is the ultimate.
+I have spent seventy plus years looking for that level of usefulness, not just so I can be proud of it but because it helps me, personally, make sense out of living.
+Now, in the latter part of my existence, the task is to share what I have learned in as clear and readable a fashion as I am able.
+The sharing part is tough because I am so poor at marketing.
+My ego tells me to speak out but my shyness tells me it’s best not to let anyone hear it, a bad combination by any measure, which I am trying to overcome.
 Don’t be afraid to let me know how I’m doing.

 Ross Urquhart